dekuNukem/PulseHPT/README.md

 ⚠️ Same caveats as hot shoe!

-## Light Sensor
+## Measurement: Light Sensor

-Most accurate method as it measures light through lens directly.
+Most accurate, as it measures light through lens directly.

 * **SLOWLY and GENTLY** push the tab outwards.